mozillaperu/MozTanta-Persona/README.md

 MozTanta-Persona
 ================

-This repo provides a Python 3 library implementing the Mozilla Persona spec and also a sample Django 1.5 project that uses it in order to showcase the Persona tech as an alternative authentication mechanism.
+This repo provides a Python 3-powered sample Django 1.5 project that uses the Mozilla Persona tech as the authentication mechanism.

 See https://developer.mozilla.org/en-US/docs/Persona for more info.